Department of Psychology

 -- Rat hippocampus in vitro neurophysiology: oscillations, neuromodulation of intrinsic and network properties.

 -- Rat hippocampus and neuromodulation in vivo: Extracellular multi unit (tetrode) recordings in the behaving rat.
-Role of the VTA and hippocampus in long term stress, memory consolidation, re-consolidation and extinction.
+Role of the VTA and hippocampus in long term stress, memory consolidation, re-consolidation during sleep and extinction.
 Optimal spatial navigation.

 -- Rodent model of empathy.